2020PB/police-brutality/reports/Illinois.md

 ### Police push protestor on bike, slap phone out of his hand | June 2nd

 Footage shows a protestor on a bicycle who was blocking the street.
-As he is moving out of the way, continue to push him on the side, hindering his balance.
+As he is moving out of the way, police continue to push him on the side, hindering his balance.
 One officer slaps his phone out of his hand.

 tags: push, shove, property-destruction